trothr/blog/Richard/2020/20200111-untitled-saturday.md

 and could not get away from that memory.
 Wish she was there.

 Josh and Christina were there!
 I heard Josh say to Talan, "Wanna say hi to Rick?".
+That's a familiar voice, so I turned.
+"Well hi!", and ironically I had considered txting him to ask if they wanted to go to the RV show.
 Christina's parents were there too.
 It was nice to see known neighbors.

 The very smell of some of the trailers reminded me of that four-year span when we too had a travel trailer.
 The whole experience